kiswa/TaskBoard/README.md

 ### Prerequisites

 A web server running PHP 7.x with sqlite enabled (it may work on PHP 5.6, but is not supported).
+See [PHP Supported Versions](https://www.php.net/supported-versions.php).

-The server must have `sqlite3` and `php7-sqlite` (or `php5-sqlite`) installed.
+The server must have `sqlite3` and `php7-sqlite` installed.

 If you're comfortable changing code, you can use any database [supported by RedBeanPHP](http://www.redbeanphp.com/index.php?p=/connection).